IvanDanyliuk/decor-house/README.md

 - Deployment: Vercel for hosting.

 ## How to run the project
-In your terminal, navigate to the project directory Run `npm install` to install dependencies
+- In your terminal, navigate to the project directory
+- Run `npm install` to install dependencies
-Run `npm run dev` to start the application
+- Run `npm run dev` to start the application
-Open your browser in ()[http://localhost:3000]
+- Open your browser in ()[http://localhost:3000]

 ## Sign In Data
-To explore the project features you can use the following data to sign in as the admin role
+To explore the project features you can use the following data to sign in as the admin role:
-Email: j.doe@gmail.com
+- Email: j.doe@gmail.com
-Password: 123456
+- Password: 123456

 ## This project is created for learning purposes only